 Action to delay disciplinary hearings for the 248 Blacks participating in the Sept.
 9 Union sit-in was taken Wednesday by Herbert Semmel, professor of law.

-According to Semmel, students scheduled to appear before Subcommittee A on undergraduate student discipline today, have asked that he and Charles Quick, professor of law, represent them as their legal defense.
+According to Semmel, students scheduled to appear before Subcommittee A on undergraduate student discipline today, have asked that he and Charles Quick, professor of law, represent them as their legal de-dividually asking for the postponefense.